sodadata/docs/_includes/core-scan-output.md

 A fourth state, **warn**, is something you can explicitly configure for individual checks.
 See [Add alert configurations]({% link soda-cl/optional-config.md %}#add-alert-configurations).

-The scan results appear in your command-line interface (CLI) and, if you have connected Soda Core to a Soda Cloud account, in the **Monitors Results** dashboard in the Soda Cloud web application.
+The scan results appear in your command-line interface (CLI) and, if you have connected Soda Core to a Soda Cloud account, in the **Check Results** dashboard in the Soda Cloud web application.

 ```shell
 Soda Core 3.0.0bx